SeanEwanDalton/Amazon_Kaggle_Looker_Visualisation/README.md

 # Amazon_Kaggle_Looker_Visualisation

 Data visualisation created in Google Looker utilising charts, filters, scorecards and Gmaps!
+The original Looker file allows for interactivity on the data to allow teams to filter as they require.

 Visualisation of an Amazon Kaggle report for clothing sales in India.